michael2012z/BitBible/markdown/KJV/files/Ps.md

 27. Make me to understand the way of thy precepts: so shall I talk of thy wondrous works.

-28. My soul melteth for heaviness: strengthen thou me according unto thy word.melteth: Heb. droppeth
+28. My soul melteth for heaviness: strengthen thou me according unto thy word.

 29. Remove from me the way of lying: and grant me thy law graciously.